-My brother Tyler was adopted at fifteen months old.
-We didn’t know that he was a special needs child until months later when my parents realized that he wasn’t developing like my two sisters and I had as babies.
+My brother, Tyler, was adopted at 15 months old.
+We didn’t know that he had special needs until months later when my parents realized he wasn’t developing like my two sisters and I had as babies.

-First, involvement of the entire family is essential– including siblings.
-The siblings of the child need to know exactly what is going on with the adopted child and need to know the essentials for taking care of the child.
-Trying to ignore the problems will not make life easy.
-It’s extremely important to communicate with the entire family.
+First, involvement of the entire family—including siblings—is key.
+The siblings need to know exactly what is going on with the adopted child and how to provide the care he or she needs.
+Trying to ignore or hide the problems will not make life easier.
+Therefore, it’s extremely important to communicate with the entire family.

 Second, it is important for the family members to get some time away from the home.
-Oftentimes, I found myself feeling too responsible for Tyler, which led to some resentment toward him and my parents.
+Early on, I found myself feeling too responsible for Tyler, which led to some resentment toward him and my parents.
 When Tyler would have episodes, it was very taxing on the family.
 I needed to escape from the intense environment during these times.
-I loved one-on-one time away with my parents or with my sisters to recuperate.
-Tyler also loves having special outings and time away from the house.
-I think it helps all of us to put things back into perspective.
-It reminds us why we love Tyler and can find the energy and strength to be and do what he needs.

-Third, seeking outside help can bring the family closer.
+Third, seeking outside help can bring the family closer together.
 My parents often checked in with my sisters and me to make sure we were okay.
-At one point in time when things with Tyler were extremely difficult, we saw a therapist as a family.
-This helped us all to heal in a safe environment where every voice was heard.
+At one point in time, when things with Tyler were extremely difficult, we saw a therapist as a family.
+This helped us all heal in a safe environment where every voice was heard.

-Last, don’t be too hard on yourself.
+Fourth, don’t be too hard on yourself.
 There will be trials and failures while parenting a child with disabilities.
-When one or both of my parents felt defeated, all of us felt it and it brought us down.
-We try to take each mistake and learn from it; this has made our family stronger and closer.
+When one or both of my parents felt defeated, all of us felt it, and it brought us down.
+We tried to take each mistake and learn from it; That made our family stronger and closer.
 We have learned to stop dwelling on our failures and start celebrating our successes.